sithmel/json-key-value/README.md

 filterByPath takes as input:

-- an iterable of path, value pairs
+- an iterable or asyncIterable of path, value pairs
 - a list of path expressions matching the pairs to include
 - a list of path expressions matching the pairs to exclude

-It returns an iterable with the filtered path, value pairs.
+It returns an asyncIterable with the filtered path, value pairs.

 ## Path expressions

 Path expressions are a concise way to match a JSON fragment by path.
 It is not a general purpose query language like [json pointer](https://datatracker.ietf.org/doc/rfc6901/) or [json path](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/).
 They are designed to work on js objects while are loaded in memory.
-Path expressions are (intentionally!) limited to performant filtering of path/value sequences.
+Path expressions are intentionally limited to performant filtering of path/value sequences.
 With path expressions you can match fragments of path by their position, array indices and slices.
 Here are a list of features that were deliberately excluded as they make impossible to terminate early: